 At mealtime, it’s super easy.
-Measure your blood sugar, tell mySugr’s Bolus Calculator about your carbs, and we’ll do the rest.
-We’ll even keep track of your active insulin (also called insulin on board).
+Measure your blood sugar, tell mySugr’s Insulin Calculator about your carbs, and we’ll do the rest.
+We’ll even keep track of your active insulin (also called insulin on board or IOB).
 All you have to do is dial up the dose and take it.

 Never heard of active insulin?
 It’s a concept that helps reduce hypos caused by stacking insulin.
 We’ll explain it in more detail below.